-Each week, I will administer a short quiz with a few multiple-choice questions about the lessons from previous week's lecture.
+Each week, the instructor will administer a short quiz with a few multiple-choice questions about the reading materials for that week as well as the lessons from the previous week's lecture.

 Final Essay Instruction: Choose TWO pieces of literature covered in the class and apply the lessons from them to an analysis of an actual case of policy-making or political controversy.
 Max.
-4 pages, single spaced.
-Due in the late January on Oho!
+3 pages, single spaced.
+Due in the mid-January on Oh-o!
 Meiji.